Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

 Despite his wisdom in most matters, Samuel lost his senses when it came to his many sons.
 He knew his sons were corrupt yet put them in offices of national leadership anyway.

 After Lot and his family fled Sodom and his wife turned into a pillar of salt he and his daughters hid in a cave.
 The daughters got him drunk and had relations with him lest they never have the opportunity to marry and bear children.
 Lot was responsible on his part for letting this happen.
+There seemed to be nothing godly about Lot when it came to being a father.

 4. King Ahaz

 Molech worship was practiced by the Ammonites and Canaanites, who revered Molech as a protecting father figure.
 Images of Molech were made of bronze, and their outstretched arms were heated red-hot.
 Living children were then placed into the idol’s hands and died there or were rolled into a fire pit below.
-Some sources indicate a child might also be “passed through the fire” prior to the actual sacrifice in order to purify or baptize the child.

 5. King David